 Over time, I began noticing something that disturbed me almost as much as the events themselves: the way the story was being framed.

-I became much more aware of how media coverage is shaped not only by facts, but also by assumptions, language, ideology, and by what is emphasized and what is left out.
-Journalists often talk about balance, but I think most of us do not fully realize how much bias can shape reporting, sometimes subtly and sometimes quite openly.
+I became much more aware of how Western media coverage is shaped not only by facts, but also by assumptions, language, ideology, and by what is emphasized and what is left out.
+Journalists often talk about balance, but I do not think most of us fully realize how much bias can shape reporting, sometimes subtly and sometimes quite openly.

-I found myself asking different questions from the ones I might have asked before.
-Not just “What happened?” but also, “Who is telling this story?”
+I found myself asking different questions than I might have before: not just “What happened?” but also “Who is telling this story?”
 “What words keep getting repeated?”
-“What context is missing?”
-“Whose voices are being included, and whose are being left out?”
+“What context is missing?” and “Whose voices are being included, and whose are being left out?”

-Those questions matter.
-They shape how people understand the world.
+Those questions matter because they shape how people understand the world.

-One scholar I have mentioned in previous posts, Francisco Gil-White, argues that much of what people think is true comes from the media.
+Francisco Gil-White, a scholar I have quoted before, argues that much of what people think is true comes from the media.
 I think he is right.
 If what you are being shown is distorted, your judgment will be distorted too.

 I do not think I will ever get over that.

-I saw this on social media, in public demonstrations, and sometimes in mainstream reporting too.
+I saw this developing on social media, in public demonstrations, and often in mainstream reporting too.
 Hostage posters were torn down.
 Jewish students were made to feel unsafe.
 Rallies erupted in cities around the world, often with little concern for what Israeli families had just endured.
-In some cases, slogans crossed the line from political protest into open hatred.
+In some cases, slogans crossed the line from political protest into open hatred and violence.
 In others, the hatred was less obvious, but it was there all the same.

 When I was in Montreal, I listened to CBC Radio One a lot, and I often came away frustrated.
-Not every report was unfair, but too often the coverage felt one-sided.
-The Israeli side was too often pushed into the background, and Jewish fears did not seem to carry much weight.
-Some claims were repeated without enough scrutiny, while Israeli sources and mainstream Jewish voices were not heard nearly enough.
+Not every report was unfair, but much of the coverage felt one-sided.
+The Israeli side was often pushed into the background, and Jewish fears did not seem to carry much weight.
+Some claims were repeated without enough scrutiny, while Israeli sources and mainstream Jewish voices were not heard nearly enough or were dismissed too quickly.

-Before October 7, many Israelis and many Jews in the diaspora believed that Israel’s defenses were strong enough to prevent something on that scale.
+Before October 7, many Israelis and most Jews believed that Israel’s defences were strong enough to prevent an attack on that scale.
 That belief collapsed in a matter of hours.

 The border was breached.
 Families were murdered in their homes.
 People were burned, tortured, kidnapped, and left helpless for hours.
 For Israelis, this was not just a military failure.
-It shattered the sense that the army and the government could protect their people.
+It shattered the sense of security that the army and the government could protect them.

 I was in Israel on October 7, and what I saw in the days that followed is something I will never forget.
 Citizens mobilized immediately.
 People opened their homes.
 Volunteers appeared everywhere.
 Families sent sons, daughters, husbands, and wives into reserve duty.
 Almost right away, people began sending food, clothing, supplies, money, and whatever else was needed.
-Ordinary citizens stepped in before the official systems were fully up and running.
+Ordinary citizens stepped in before official systems were fully operational.

-That response said a lot to me.
-It reminded me that while Israel can be wounded, it is not easily broken.
+That response stayed with me.
+It reminded me that while Israel can be deeply wounded, it is not easily broken.

-I saw something similar in the diaspora.
-In Montreal and elsewhere, Jewish communities mobilized quickly.
-There were rallies, vigils, fundraising efforts, gatherings, prayers, and endless conversations.
-There was fear, but there was also determination.
-People wanted to stand with Israel, stand with the hostages, and stand with one another.
+Many Jewish communities outside Israel also rose to the occasion, including those in Montreal.
+They mobilized quickly through rallies, vigils, fundraising, gatherings, prayer, and conversation.
+There was fear, but there was also determination: to stand with Israel, with the hostages, and with one another.

+That solidarity did not remain abstract for me.
 Later, I joined the Montreal Federation Mission of Support and Witness to Israel.
-That experience made it all feel even more real.
+That experience made everything feel more real, even though I was still far removed from the horrors endured in the kibbutzim, the towns, and at the Nova Music Festival.

-At Nir Oz, it was impossible not to feel the weight of what had happened.
-This had been a peaceful community, and now it stood as a place of devastation.
-In Sderot, seeing the footage and hearing firsthand accounts made the terror of that morning feel immediate in a way headlines never can.
+Kibbutz Nir Oz had been a peaceful community, and now it stood in ruins.
+In Sderot, seeing the footage and hearing firsthand accounts made the terror of that morning feel immediate in a way headlines never could.
 At the Nova site, the scale of loss came into focus not through numbers, but through the individual photographs of those murdered there, mounted on rows and rows of wooden posts, and through the silence in the middle of that rolling green space under the open sky.

-But we also saw other things: mayors trying to care for displaced residents, hospitals adapting under wartime pressure, universities developing practical tools to respond to trauma and dislocation, volunteer centres operating at full speed, and farms relying on volunteers because so many regular workers were gone.
+But we also saw something else: mayors trying to care for displaced residents, hospitals adapting under wartime pressure, universities developing practical tools to respond to trauma and dislocation, volunteer centres operating at full speed, and farms relying on volunteers because so many regular workers were gone.
 Again and again, what stood out was not only suffering, but the determination to keep going.

-That is one of the truths I most want to hold onto.
+That determination, along with the ongoing struggle to understand and uphold the truth, remains one of the central truths I hold onto.
 Israel is not only a country at war.
-It is also a society in which people keep showing up for one another, even when they are exhausted, grieving, and afraid.
+It is also a society in which people show up for one another with resilience and solidarity, even in the hardest moments.

-For a very long time, the hostage crisis weighed heavily on Jewish communities.
+The hostage crisis weighed heavily on Jewish communities for a long time.
 Their faces were everywhere.
 Their names were spoken in synagogues, at rallies, around dinner tables, and in private prayers.
 Families travelled across countries and continents, pleading for attention and action.
-In Montreal, too, regular weekly public marches and gatherings made sure they were not forgotten.
+In Montreal, regular weekly public marches and gatherings helped ensure they were not forgotten.

-Over time, the story changed.
-Some hostages came home alive.
-Others did not.
-Some families were reunited.
-Others were left with unbearable loss.
-But even as the details changed, the anguish never really lifted.
-The hostage crisis was not just a political issue.
-It became a shared wound.
+As time went on, the reality changed.
+Some hostages came home alive while others did not.
+Some families were reunited; others endured unbearable loss.
+Even as the details changed, the anguish remained.
+The hostage crisis became a shared wound, not just a political issue.

-And alongside all of this has been the grief of war itself: soldiers being killed, civilians traumatized, families uprooted, and children carrying far more than they should.
+But the hostage crisis was never the only source of grief.
+Alongside it was the grief of war itself: soldiers being killed, civilians traumatized, families uprooted, and children carrying far more than they should.
 The losses keep coming, and even when the news moves on, the pain does not.

 What Has Kept Me Going